TrinityS22/TrinityS22/README.md

 - 👋 Hi, I’m @TrinityS22
 - 👀 I’m interested in reading and hiking
-- 🌱 I’m currently learning python and studying for my security+
+- 🌱 I’m currently learning python and studying for web development
 - 💞️ I’m looking to collaborate on anything beginner friendly.
-I would love to leanr any and everything I can.
+I would love to learn any and everything I can.
 - 📫 How to reach me my inbox
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I have 2 cats :)